Sunrise Over the Taj: Our Stay at Agra’s Best Rooftop Hotel

 Our room was on the second floor of the hotel building, with a lovely open-top seating area just outside.

-We booked the double bed couple room and it was exactly as described online on booking.com.
-The same can also be said of Jackson and Marjo's room too.
+We booked the double bed couple room, and it was exactly as described online on booking.com.

-For any hotel, the key things for us are good air conditioning, a comfortable bed, good internet and for everything to be cleaned to an acceptable standard.
+For any hotel, the key things for us are good air conditioning, a comfortable bed, good internet, and for everything to be cleaned to an acceptable standard.

 We are pleased to say that Lucky Guesthouse achieves all of these parameters to great effect, and we were very pleased with the room.